 - Strengthen the immune system

 Dried rose petals are suitable for lending delightful fragrances to satin sachets and potpourri.
-They can also be used for creating romantic confetti at weddings and for adding color to interior decorations.
+They can also be used for creating romantic confetti at weddings and for adding colour to interior decorations.
 The petals can easily be stored in glass jars for long periods of time, although care needs to be taken to prevent insects from getting in.
 Also make sure they are not stored in direct sunlight.

 Rose petals can also be added to cocktails, refreshing rosewater, or to a festive rose punch.
 ‘Potli masala’, used to prepare a number of several Hyderabadi dishes, makes use of rose petals.